imran-hassan/rd/README.md

  +
  +**Configuration Changes:**
  +
  ++ When used in the control node process, network derives its internal configuration from the configuration distributed by the IFMAP server.
-This functionality is handled by the BgpConfigManager class.
  +
  ++ The **first step** towards defining a new knob is to add it to the schema.
 OpenContrail auto-generates the **REST API** that stores the configuration and makes it available through the IF-MAP server.
 It also generates the **API client library** that is can be used to set the configuration parameters.
 The network related schema is present in **controller/src/schema/vnc_cfg.xsd**.
  +